Marge Mount

 The Puzzle Project was designed in a retreat format for homeless and transitionally housed women.
 The women met on a Saturday at The Living Room, a day service campus providing support for women and children experiencing housing insecurity.
 The project was developed to reinforce that each unique person and puzzle piece matters and has a place in the whole puzzle.
 Essentially, the completed Puzzle Project can be hung on all sides rendering four ways of hanging the puzzle.
 The viewer can have different perspectives to the whole Puzzle Project.

 There were twenty puzzle pieces cut from a 4’X5’ sheet of MDO board.
 The women chose their puzzle piece without knowledge of how the puzzle piece would articulate with other puzzle pieces.
 The prompt was, “depict the core need or aspiration you want to manifest in your life.”
 Alternatively, they could follow their inspiration; allowing themselves to be informed by color and what arose spontaneously.
 Acrylic paint and permanent markers were available.
 The women assembled the puzzle at the end of the retreat.
-The Puzzle Project is mounted and hung with the French cleat hanging method.
+They experienced how their unique puzzle piece and creative expression was part of the whole puzzle.
+Together they made a mural of extraordinary power.

 Some women continued working on their puzzle pieces, completing them during the Expressive Arts classes at The Living Room.
 These classes have been held for the last six years.
 Generosity from a local Philanthropist conceived of and funded the classes through the California Parenting Institute and their Creative Arts team.
 The whole person-centered approach fundamental to these classes has helped to resource many women traumatized and experiencing PTSD, further exacerbated by lack of housing stability.
 A creative safe environment is provided where positive regard is cultivated and encouraged.
 Social interactions are reinforced in a manner conducive to creative self- exploration, building on tolerance, understanding, respect and trust.
 The classes are currently co facilitated by Shellee Davis and Sarah Hylton.